-Cultivators go to great lengths to ensure your flower is packaged with the most optimal moisture content, in opaque packaging to keep the light away.
+Cultivators go to great lengths to ensure your flower is packaged with the most optimal moisture content, usually in opaque packaging to keep the light away.
 You’re probably wondering why you still see transparent and clear containers lining your dispensary’s shelves.
 Well, old habits die hard and the practice of seeing and smelling the product on the shelf is still a key component for many people when it comes to deciding what to purchase.
-Some companies have started replacing the oxygen in their packaged flowers with nitrogen to help maintain freshness.
+Some companies have even started replacing the oxygen in their packaged flowers with nitrogen to help maintain freshness.

 Moisture and Mold in Marijuana

 Moisture and water activity make a big difference when it comes to diminishing the shelf life of cannabis.
 Cultivators take extra care to ensure cannabis is packaged with the perfect moisture content.

 While no two cultivators dry their flowers in the same way, all cultivators do dry their flowers and then undergo a process called “curing.”